cassproject/cass-editor/README.md

     ex:
     https://cassproject.github.io/cass-editor/index.html?filter=@id:case.georgiastandards.org

-## TBD: Generate and manage a local user.
+## Generate and manage a local user.
 CASS can create and manage a local user that owns the frameworks and competencies they create.
-The user credentials will be stored in HTML5 LocalStorage and unique per individual and per server.
+The user credentials will be stored in HTML5 LocalStorage and unique per individual.
 To enable this functionality, use `user=self`.

   Note: This method is risky, as a user that clears their localstorage will lose access to their frameworks and competencies.

-## TBD: Operate using a provided set of user credentials.
+## Operate using a provided set of user credentials.
 CASS can operate using credentials provided by the parent site.
 These credentials are passed into the iframe via a message, in order to avoid transmitting them over HTTP.
-Details are TBD.
+Use `user=self`, and pass a RSA-OAEP 2048 bit PEM private key in via:

+    document.getElementById("iframe").contentWindow.postMessage(
+      JSON.stringify({action:"identity",identity:privateKey}),
+      window.location.origin
+    );

+Note: The window will not proceed loading until it has received the 'identity' message.

 ## TBD: Only show frameworks that individual owns.
 Along with user credentials, the cass-editor can be configured to not show others' frameworks.
 This functionality can be enabled by the URL parameter `show=mine`.